qiulang/vllm-sglang-perf/readme.md

    - No other GPU processes running during tests as nvidia-smi shows zero usage.

 2. First SGLang testing:
-   - Start the SGLang server, `python3 -m sglang.launch_server --model-path $MODEL_PATH --context-length 8192`
+   - Start the SGLang server, `python3 -m sglang.launch_server --model-path $MODEL_PATH --context-length 8192 --dp 1 or 2`
    - Run the SGLang stress test script (which is provided as-is and may benefit from further refinement)
    - Record the performance metrics

 3. For vLLM testing:
    - Stop the SGLang server
-   - Start the vLLM server, `vllm serve $MODEL_PATH --max-model-len 8192`
+   - Start the vLLM server, `vllm serve $MODEL_PATH --max-model-len 8192 --tensor-parallel-size 1 or 2`
    - Run the vLLM stress test script
    - Record the performance metrics